laila33/alx-zero_day/0x03-git/README.md

-This is a directory for practicing git commands.
+This is a my first file